VRabinin/mlops-zoomcamp-project/README.md

 make data-download    # Download CRM dataset make data-validate    # Validate data quality make data-process     # Process raw data into features

+# Run data pipeline as a Prefect flow:
+make data-pipeline-flow  # Executes the Prefect flow locally

+# Deploy the flow to Prefect server:
+make prefect-deploy-crm  # Registers the flow with Prefect make prefect-agent       # Starts a Prefect agent to run the deployed flow
 ```

 ### 5. Explore and Train